Arl-Miz/mosaic_generator/README.md

 # Mosaic_generator python application
 This is an mosaic generator python application/GUI application that generates mosaic photoos with python and OpenCv and further on the GUI it uses PyQt6

+`Quality depends on block size and variation of the dataset and target image size`

 # GUI
 ## How to use
 Run this command on terminal to execute GUI: